-A SAP Academic Plan outlines the specific plan/corrective action to improve academic progress.
-Students will be required to follow the SAP Academic Plan in order to receive federal, state and institutional financial assistance.
+A SAP Academic Plan outlines a specific plan/corrective action to improve academic progress.
+Students must follow the SAP Academic Plan to receive federal, state, and institutional financial assistance.

-Students must be enrolled only in the course work listed on their SAP Academic Plan, meet minimum completion rates, and be making progress each semester toward all SAP requirements, as outlined by the School, by the Academic Plan projected end date and/or graduation date to retain Title IV eligibility.
-Failure to meet the terms of the Academic Plan will jeopardize eligibility for federal, state and institutional financial assistance.
+To retain Title IV eligibility, students must be enrolled only in the courses listed on their SAP Academic Plan, meet minimum completion rates, and make progress each semester toward all SAP requirements, as outlined by the School, by the Academic Plan projected end date and/or graduation date.
+Failure to meet the terms of the Academic Plan will jeopardize eligibility for federal, state, and institutional financial assistance.